charnould/shuttle/README.md

 ### A bigger 'Shuttle'

-If you have a computer powerful enough to model something like 2,000,0000 edges (and 36,000 nodes): feel free to fork this GitHub project: I'd love to see what it looks like (my old mac is f-word+ing slow).
+If you have a computer powerful enough to model something like 2,000,0000 edges (and 36,000 nodes), feel free to fork this GitHub project: I'd love to see what it looks like (my old mac is f-word+ing slow).
 Feel free to contact me by email.

 ###Data sources & tools